 The Rainy Day Fund has been a topic of much discussion recently.
-In this post, you'll find answers to frequently asked questions about the Fund.
+In this post, you'll find answers to frequently asked questions.

 The net cash balance of the Economic Stabilization Fund is provided in the Texas Comptroller's Texas Annual Cash Report.
-It is listed as fund number 0599 Economic Stabilization Fund.
-In Fiscal Year 2010, 0599 Economic Stabilization Fund had a net cash balance of $7,692,582,232.16 on August 31, 2010.
+In Fiscal Year 2010, 0599 Economic Stabilization Fund had a net cash balance of $7,692,582,232.16.

-The amount in the Economic Stabilization Fund is capped at 10 percent of the general revenue income during the previous biennium.
-There is no required balance.
+The amount in the Economic Stabilization Fund is capped at 10 percent of the total deposits made in the previous biennium to General Revenue (GR) excluding investment income, interest income, and amounts borrowed from special funds.
 (Texas Constitution Art.
 3, Sec.
 49-g)

 "The supplemental appropriations bill enacted by the 79th Legislature in 2005, HB 10 by Pitts, appropriated approximately $1.1 billion from the Rainy Day Fund for fiscal 2005 and a further $872 million for fiscal 2006-07.
 This $1.9 billion, along with other funds, was used to finance appropriations in HB 10 for a number of budget areas, including Child Protective Services, Medicaid, CHIP, and public education."